-I find that that a canned coconut milk works best.
+I find that canned coconut milk works best.
 One without thickeners or other additives is a good idea, like this one.
 Trader Joe’s also has a really nice organic canned coconut milk for a great price.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

-Like any product made with water, this leave in conditioner spray DIY recipe will need a preservative to stay fresh at room temperature.
+Like any product made with water, this leave-in conditioner spray DIY recipe will need a preservative to stay fresh at room temperature.
 This is the one I like to use in my products.
 I like it because it is very natural, while still being effective.

-Of course, if you don’t want to buy or use a preservative, you can just keep your leave in conditioner spray in the refrigerator.
+Of course, if you don’t want to buy or use a preservative, you can just keep your leave-in conditioner spray in the refrigerator.
 You will need to let it warm up a bit before it will spray.
 The coconut milk will tend to solidify a little when it gets cold.
 When I’ve used this without a preservative, I just leave the bottle on the bathroom counter while I take a shower.
 Then, by the time I get out of the shower, it has warmed up enough to spray easily.

 Leave in conditioner spray DIY directions